A performance portable, fully implicit Landau collision operator with batched linear solvers: Landau time advance performance

-Two linear solvers are considered: a batched TFQMR solver in PETSc, written in Kokkos, and an ensemble solver that uses Kokkos Kernels linear algebra primitives within the PETSc framework.
-Jacobi preconditioning use throughout.
+Each of these problems requires a linear solve per species, resulting in ten batched linear solves for each problem in the batch.
+Two linear solvers are considered: a batched TFQMR solver in PETSc, written in Kokkos, and an aggregated TFQMR solver that uses Kokkos Kernels linear algebra primitives within the PETSc framework.
+Jacobi preconditioning is used throughout.
+Two architectures are examined: \begin{itemize} \item one node with four NVIDIA A100 Tensor Core GPUs with 256GB of memory, the \textit{Perlmutter} machine at NERSC and, \item one node with four AMD MI250Xs, each with 2 Graphics Compute Dies (GCDs), with ROCm 5.1, the \textit{Crusher} machine at ORNL. \end{itemize}